Implementation Science Concentration

 Elective Courses

-At least one course in the quantitative methods cluster
+At least one of the following quantitative methods courses

 BIS 628Longitudinal and Multilevel Data Analysis1